Learn Why Heat And Winter Tires Don’t Mix

 So how do you know when to make the change?
-I’ve compiled a list of my top tips highlighting when and why you should be changing your winter tires:
+We’ve compiled a list of our top tips highlighting when and why you should be changing your winter tires:

 - The first sign is temperature, use it as a gauge (no pun intended).
 The standard rule of thumb is to change out your winter tires once the average temperature exceeds +7C on a regular basis.